enr/please/README.markdown

 Acceptance testing
 ------------------

+Sources for acceptance tests are in acceptance-tests module.

 To create acceptance tests for actions and operations you can extend `com.atoito.please.uat.BaseUat` class.

 To run existent user acceptance tests: